Birth Photography: Why You Should Hire a Birth Photographer - Baby Chick

 images by Erin Beckwith Photography

-So, in my opinion, just as you documented your wedding day, the birth of your baby should be too.
+So, in my opinion, just as you documented your wedding day, the birth of your baby should be, too.
 It’s one of the most important days in your life and deserves to be documented in detail as well.

-A professional not only has the experience and knowledge to shoot the best picture but has invested the money and countless hours learning how to edit your photos so that they can enhance the beauty of the day to be exactly as you remember it.
-Even if you have a great camera and an awesome lens, and you know how to shoot in manual, you still usually end up with awful lighting in the birth room.
-(As seen below.)
-A birth photographer will capture those special moments and come back with incredible images that you will cherish forever.
+A professional not only has the experience and knowledge to capture the best picture but has also invested money and countless hours in learning how to edit your photos so they can enhance the beauty of the day to be exactly as you remember it.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick

 Years down the road, sometimes even just months or weeks, it’s difficult to remember who was there supporting you during your labor and birth and all the things they did.
-Having photos to remember who your nurses were, who your doctor was (if you had a doctor on call), what your midwife looked like, the doula that supported you, who your visitors were, and the actions and emotions that were shared are priceless.
+Having photos to remember who your nurses were, who your doctor was (if you had a doctor on call), what your midwife looked like, the doula who supported you, who your visitors were, and the actions and emotions shared are priceless.
 It shows what everyone did and how they participated (or did not participate) in helping you give birth to your baby.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick